Austrian gravesites get digital twist

 "The technology is by far not yet at the end.
 It's sensible use is just at the beginning," he said.

-Timothy Vincent, from Wetter in Germany's western Ruhr region, said he was one of two German masons he knew of who are using the QR technology to customize gravestones.
+Timothy Vincent, from Wetter in Germany's western Ruhr region, said he was one of two German masons he knew of who are using the QR technology to customise gravestones.

 He said the technology represented an opportunity to revisit the ancient idea that stones could "speak" as silent witnesses to the past.